2007 BMW Alpina B7

 ASA is the manufacturer of the stock B7 supercharger but that design is custom for Alpina.
 They will not supply parts for it and BMW has made few OEM spare parts available.
 There are specialty shops offering seal kits and bearings for the stock unit...
 I'm not entirely sure why this wasn't an option for this car.
 The seller indicated the supercharger became noisy (bearings most likely) and dealer wanted over $15K to fix it!

 To mount this supercharger a custom CNC machined bracket was made.
 The oil lines are now by hose vs. the original part which routes them through the mounting bracket.
-It's nicely done.
+It's all nicely done.

 Cooling